 For our first solo clothing line, we wanted to make a huge sustainability splash, so we decided to work with Lenzing’s Tencel.
 While that might not mean a lot to most people, trust us, it means a lot to the planet!

-While, no fiber process in the world is actually 100% sustainable, Tencel gets pretty darn close.
-We were so interested in its sustainability properties, we decided to make a comprehensive Tencel guide that explores everything you need to know about Tencel and its sister rayon fibers.
+We were so interested in its sustainability properties, we decided to make a comprehensive guide about Tencel that explores everything you need to know about the fiber and its sister rayon fibers.
 Below are just some of the cliff notes.

 Tencel is derived from mostly eucalyptus and beech trees which are 100% sustainable and grown in FSC certified forests.